hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 - The top-level notebook directory is `$VSC_DATA`
 - At the moment, we do not support installing extensions in Jupyter Lab
+- Once may create a customized kernel starting from a Python virtual environment, using one of Python modules.
+  If you are interested in this route, contact your local HPC support for step-by-step instructions

 RStudio Server
 --------------